angad/javasockets/README.md

 ##Host Discovery
 Uses isReachable ping to scan the network.
 Uses SubnetUtils to get the range of IP addresses to scan.
+Insane mode - pings using all the available methods - multi-port TCP Socket, UDP Channel and ICMP ping, isReachable.
 Gets the subnet mask and the ip address from WifiInfo.

 ##Wifi Info
 Shows various Wifi Connection parameters.

-##Network interfaces
-Gets the network interfaces and their ip addresses available for the device.

-##isReachable
-Pings using isReachable method

-##Echo ping
-Ping using port 7 UDP echo (Datagram Channel)

-##Socket ping
-Port 13 socket channel ping

-##Commandline ping
-Using the shell command ping

-##TCP Socket
-Opens a TCP socket on port 80
+##ARP
+After doing a normal Host Discovery, which usually returns ~80% accurate results, if ARP method is used, it returns full accurate Host Discovery result based on the /proc/net/arp cache.

 #TODO
-1) Add TTL setting
-2) Use other methods for Host Discovery as well
-3) Current UI hangs when doing Host Discovery.
-Improve Async Task
-4) Improve scanning for larger number of hosts
+1) Improve scanning for larger number of hosts
-5) Add option for scanning a specific range of hosts
+2) Add option for scanning a specific range of hosts
+3) Add raw packet ping (Native code)